It’s not unusual for people to butt heads over religion during divorce.

 I can’t help but think of Scientology as I write this.
 I realize that it’s an extreme example of a religion exerting force, power and control over their congregant, however, it is a strong example of a religion that shuns and isolates, even exiles the people who are not conforming to all of their rituals.
 But is it truly that much different than more traditional religions that cast out their members for ending their marriages?

-Please share your thoughts and/or experiences in the comments.
+Please share your thoughts and/or experiences about conflicting views about religion during divorce in the comments.